Dieter Kempf

 Dieter Kempf (born 10 January 1953 in Munich) served as president of the Federation of German Industries (BDI) from 2017 to the end of 2020.
 Before he was elected as BDI President, Kempf was chairman of the board of DATEV eG in Nuremberg for 20 years.

 Life

 Kempf graduated from the Städtisches Adolf-Weber-Gymnasium in Munich in 1972.
-He then studied business administration at the Ludwig Maximilian University of Munich from 1973 to 1978 and graduated with a degree in business administration.
+He then studied business administration at LMU Munich from 1973 to 1978 and graduated with a degree in business administration.
 Parallel to school and his studies, Kempf was one of the first German employees to work at McDonald's for seven years, most recently in administration.

 Kempf is married and has one daughter.